 When the district uses federal funds for procurement of textbooks, the allowable self-certification is \$50,000.
-When the district uses federal funds for procurement of goods-(, including furniture, supplies, and equipment, and textbooks):
+When the district uses federal funds for procurement of goods, including furniture, supplies, and equipment:

-- Purchases of \$10,000 or less do not require quotes. - -However, the district must consider the price to be reasonable, and, to the extent practical, distribute purchases-equitably among suppliers. - Purchases between \$10,000 and \$75,000 must be procured using price or rate quotations from three or more qualified sources. - Purchases of \$75,000 or more must be publicly solicited using sealed bids or requests for proposals.
+- Purchases of \$10,000 or less do not require quotes.
+However, the district must consider the price to be reasonable, based on research, experience, purchase history, or other information and must document this determination., In addition, to the extent practical, distribute purchases must be distributed equitably among suppliers. - Purchases between \$10,000 and \$75,000 must be procured using price or rate quotations from three or more qualified sources. - Purchases of \$75,000 or more must be publicly solicited using sealed bids or requests for proposals.